Facebook

 Room for Six

 The Angeles Multi-Passenger Buggy is fit for six kids.
-There’s plenty of room if you’re planning on using it for six.
+There’s plenty of room if you plan on filling all the seats.
 The two back seats are slightly elevated above the front row, giving the passengers a good view despite sitting in the back.

 The seats are comfy, fitted with extra padding.